Statement of Purpose

 18.2 For the remaining minority of <1% of the patient base it would be unfeasible to produce translated documents as we would be unable to check the accuracy of these documents.

-18.4 If it is deemed that the patient cannot clearly understand the information being given to them, then they cannot give valid informed consent and no treatment can continue except emergency treatment which is deemed by the clinician to be in their best interests.
+18.4 If it is deemed that the patient cannot clearly understand the information being given to them, then they cannot give valid informed consent and no treatment can continue except emergency treatment which is deemed by the clinician to be in their best interests, until they can be accompanied by an official translator.

 18.5 All patients receiving treatment must have the mental capacity to fully consent to treatment.
-Any patient deemed to be lacking this capacity will not be treated.
+Any patient deemed to be lacking this capacity will not be treated except for emergency care.

-18.6 Large print copies of documents are available on request for visually impaired clients.
+18.6 Large print photocopies of documents are available on request for visually impaired clients.

 Section 19: Informed Consent & Consenting Capacity